njlyon0/dndR/README.md

   outcomes.
 “Standard” dice have the following number of sides: 100, 20, 12, 10, 8, 6, 4, 3, or 2

-- **`probability_plot`** – Generate a `ggplot2` plot of the frequency of
-  roll outcomes for the specified type and number of dice.
-You can also specify the number of times to roll those dice to inform the plot

 - **`ability_scores`** – Roll for six ability scores using specified method (e.g., 4d6 drop lowest, 3d6, or 1d20)